The Art of Hidden Storage

 Structural Considerations

-Secret compartments require extra material, which means extra weight.
-Plan for this from the start.
 The carcass should be built from 3/4-inch plywood with solid hardwood face frames and panels.
-I recommend a traditional frame-and-panel construction for the sides rather than simple plywood panels – the frames provide additional structural integrity and the panels offer natural concealment opportunities.
+I recommend a traditional frame-and-panel construction for the sides rather than simple plywood panels.
+The frames provide additional structural integrity, and the panels offer natural concealment opportunities that flat plywood just can’t match.

 Build the base sturdy enough to support an armoire that will weigh significantly more than a standard wardrobe.
 I use 2×4 construction lumber for the base frame, hidden behind a decorative kick plate that matches the cabinet exterior.
+Don’t underestimate the weight — once you’ve got the false back, the extra structure, and all the mechanism hardware, you’re easily adding 40-50 pounds over a regular armoire.

 Creating the Hidden Compartment